neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 ```

 Only a few changes from the non-Redux example.
-First, the `handleClick` method calls our action creators that are then parsed by the root reducer to update state in our store.
-Second, we access the `count` and `clicks` slices of state via props and not a state object.
+First, the `handleClick` method executes our action creators that are then parsed by the root reducer to update state in our store.
+Second, we access the `count` and `clicks` slices of state via props instead of a state object.

 No doubt that Redux requires a lot of boilerplate code to use, but this simple example shows the elegance and scalability of Redux for more complex uses.
 No need to prop-drill several layers deep to share state and methods to update state.
 All that's needed for new features are new actions and reducers, which can be selectively connected to components that need to access them.